AlexData-Hawkhill/alexdata-minimal-linux-arch-os/bash-and-shells.md

 # 🐧🏖️ INFO ABOUT BASH AND LINUX'S MANY SHELLS 🐚🐧
-_...walking along the linux shore while sourcing sea shells without bashing them apart..._
+_...walking along the linux shore - while sourcing sea shells - without bashing any of them apart..._

 <br>